handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

-For example, if you [freeze](@/guides/rows/row-freezing.md) a row at the top (to display column names), and freeze a row at the bottom (to display [column summaries](@/guides/columns/column-summary.md)), you can prevent those frozen rows from sorting, so they always stay in place.
+For example, if you [freeze](@/guides/rows/row-freezing.md) a row at the top (to display column names), and freeze a row at the bottom (to display [column summaries](@/guides/columns/column-summary.md)), you can prevent those frozen rows from getting sorted, so they always stay in place.

 ::: only-for javascript